 The Trail To Casaroro Falls

-By only looking at photos, it looks like Casaroro Falls can only be enjoyed with the eyes, but there is actually a huge pool of water that you can jump into underneath the falls.
-I don’t advise just cannonballing into the water since there are larger boulders dispersed around the pool and the water isn’t clear enough to see them, so be careful, but you can easily spend an entire morning or afternoon soaking in the rays in the pool below Casaroro Falls.
+By only looking at photos, it looks like the waterfall can only be enjoyed with the eyes, but there is actually a huge pool of water that you can jump into underneath the falls!
+I don’t advise just cannonballing into the water since there are larger boulders dispersed around the pool and the water isn’t clear enough to see them, so be careful.
+You can easily spend an entire morning or afternoon soaking in the rays in the pool below Casaroro Falls.

-If you happen to purchase snacks at the kiosk at the top of the trail, please make sure that you pack them away and don’t leave them near the waterfall.
-This keeps it litter-free and the space clean for everyone to enjoy.
+If you happen to purchase snacks at the kiosk at the top of the trail, please make sure you’re following Leave No Trace Principles and pack them out.
+This keeps it litter-free and the space clean for future travelers to enjoy.

 My Experience At Casaroro Falls

 Dumaguete is a region of The Philippines that does not get the credit it deserves because it’s shadowed by its more popular sister islands: El Nido, Cebu, Bohol, Siquijor, etc..
 Truthfully, I really underestimated it at first.